May 2025

 There are risks involved with investing in ETFs, including possible loss of money.
 Shares are not actively managed and are subject to risks similar to those of stocks, including those regarding short selling and margin maintenance requirements.
 Ordinary brokerage commissions apply.
 The Fund’s return may not match the return of the Underlying Index.
 The Fund is subject to certain other risks.
 Please see the current prospectus for more information regarding the risk associated with an investment in the Fund.

-Investments focused in a particular industry or sector are subject to greater risk, and are more greatly impacted by market volatility, than more diversified investments.
+Investments focused in a particular sector, such as consumer staples, are subject to greater risk, and are more greatly impacted by market volatility, than more diversified investments.

 The Fund may become “non-diversified,” as defined under the Investment Company Act of 1940, as amended, solely as a result of a change in relative market capitalization or index weighting of one or more constituents of the Index.
 Shareholder approval will not be sought when the Fund crosses from diversified to non-diversified status under such circumstances.